bernhardAxonIvy/doc/source/designer-guide/how-to/overrides.rst

 There are two ways to use the *Acme web shop* project as an overriding project.
-You can either define a :ref:`strict_overriding` in the generic *Web shop* application or you use the :ref:`case_scope` which allows multitenancy.
+You can either define a :ref:`strict_overriding` in the generic *Web shop* application or you use the :ref:`case_scope` which allows multi-tenancy.
 In both cases make sure your overriding project is dependent on the base project and that each override is defined in your overriding project as described in :ref:`overrides-editor`.